4GeeksAcademy/machine-learning-content/06-ml_algos/intro-to-deep-learning.md

+---
+description: >-
+  Discover the fundamentals of deep learning and artificial neural networks.
+  Learn how these powerful models drive AI advancements today!
+---
 ## Introduction to Deep Learning

 One of the most widely used models in Machine Learning are the **Artificial Neural Networks** (*ANN*), which are models inspired by the structure and function of the human brain.